xirzec/bundle-azure-sdk/README.md

 This will create a **bundled** version of your code plus the Azure SDK functionality that your code depends on and write it out to a `dist` subfolder inside a file named `bundle.js` (as configured in `webpack.config.js`.)

-Now you are able to use this bundled output file inside an html page via a script tag:
+Now you can use this bundled output file inside an html page via a script tag:

 ```html
 <script src="./dist/bundle.js"></script>